 7. Management Plans

-Clearly, business IT projects can get complex.
-To manage all of the moving parts, you’ll need to develop “sub-plans” that will help control all of the various aspects that must work together.
-Think about how you will manage each of these elements throughout the duration of the project.
-Remember to think about who will manage these aspects, and what tools they will use to do so.
+Business IT projects can get complex.
+To manage all the moving parts, you’ll need to develop “sub-plans” that will help control the various aspects that must work together.
+Think about how you will manage each of these elements throughout the project.
+Remember to think about who will address these aspects and what tools they will use to do so.

-- Procurement: How will purchases or purchase requests be made?
-Whoa approves them and what is the process?
+- Procurement - How will purchases or purchase requests be made?
+Who approves them, and what is the process?

-- Quality Control: What is the process for assessing and measuring quality of deliverables?
+- Quality Control - What is the process for evaluating and measuring the quality of deliverables?

-- Staffing: Who manages each of the different project roles and team members?
+- Staffing - Who manages the different project roles and team members?

-- Release: Finally, how will we orchestrate the project release?
+- Release - How will we orchestrate the project release?